-Screening or Buffering: Screening or buffering shall consist of sight-obscuring natural vegetation at least easily be driven or pulled from the site (i.e. wheels and tongue still attached).
+Self-contained mobile structure such as park model, recreational vehicle and motor home that can easily be driven or pulled from the site (i.e. wheels and tongue still attached).
 There shall be no obstructions that would prevent the easy removal of the structure.
-Obstructions include but are not limited to: attached accessory structures, accessory structures placed to block the mobile structure, in-ground vegetation or landscaping, retaining or landscaping walls, foundation, hard-wired utilities, and hard-piped utilities.
+Obstructions include but are not limited to: attached accessory structures, accessory structures placed to block the self-contained mobile structure, in-ground vegetation or landscaping, retaining or landscaping walls, foundation, hard-wired utilities, and hard-piped utilities.
 Temporary structures may be occupied year-round or less.